-A natural completion for the XS-system (also, see [94, 111, 9]) is an automaton summarizing the states along which the simulated biochemical system evolves in time.
+A natural completion for the XS-system is an automaton summarizing the states along which the simulated biochemical system evolves in time.
 The automaton, so generated, allows the user to view, manipulate, and reason about the system, using a well-integrated set of tools.
-As an example, we may consider the case study of purine metabolism [111, 9], which illustrates the fact that the "right" cellular behavior is often difficult to capture with an initial abstraction model (see Figure 1).
+As an example, we may consider the case study of purine metabolism (Antoniotti et al., 2002; Voit, 2000) which illustrates the fact that the "right" cellular behavior is often difficult to capture with an initial abstraction model (Fig. 1).

-Our existing tools for studying biological processes will be augmented with simple interfaces that allow a biologist to input a model, visualize the functions of the biological processes, iteratively improve the model, and construct "whatif" in silico experiments.
-Moreover, our tools will have the ability to identify missing features and partial or incomplete models through the model-checking algorithms for temporal logic.
+Our existing tools for studying biological processes are augmented with simple interfaces that allow a biologist to input a model, visualize the functions of the biological processes, iteratively improve the model, and construct "what-if" in silico experiments.
+Moreover, our tools have the ability to identify missing features and partial or incomplete models through the model-checking algorithms for temporal logic.